AGuyNamedC-Los/pathfinder_interactive/README.md

 - add the ability to not have walls deleted upon changing algorithms
 - fix the hover effect of the menu buttons
 - add a better dropdown for the menu buttons
-- fix the pop up sizing
+- ~~ fix the pop up sizing ~~
+- include a information popup for greedy best first search